yushiwang233/term_project_360420_w2019-section1-lei-wang-zhou/bin/README.md

 2-Math.abs(score of player1 - score of player2) <=5
 (the difference between the two players' score is small.
 Meaning that the high score of over 400 really results from cooperation and does not result from the exploitation of one by the other.)

 With this definition, *TIT FOR TAT* effectively has a high fitness (around 80%).
+The GA would also plateau at around 85% which is absolutely normal, since 80% is already considered as very high.
+Then when you re-evaluate the fitness of the *GA best strategy* against newly generated random solutions, it would lower itself to around 80% (which is again perfectly normal!
+Remember that the best strategy *TIT FOR TAT* has 80% of fitness).
 But note that this is only definition PART 1.
 PART 2 of the definition is in section H) below.

 ---